makeitwayne17/ihc/server/README.md

 check your version using:
 brew -v

-3. install node (this might take some time): brew install node
+3. install node (this might take a very time): brew install node

 4.